Awards, Grants, Stipends and Scholarships

 This annual grant of $1,000 is to provide seed money for small scale projects which will encourage research that responds to the YALSA Research Agenda.
 Applications must be received in the YALSA office by December 1 each year.

-Each year the YALSA office receives approximately 1200 newly published children's, young adult and adult books, videos, CD's and audio cassettes for review.
-YALSA and the cooperating publishers annually offer one year's worth of review materials as a contribution to a library in need.
-Applications must be received in the YALSA office by the first business day of December each year.
-The estimated value of this collection is $25,000.
+Each year the YALSA office receives approximately 3,000 newly published children's, young adult and adult books, videos, and CDs for review.
+YALSA and the cooperating publishers annually offer one year's worth of review materials as a contribution to up to 3 libraries in need.
+Applications must be received in the YALSA office by December 1st each year.
+The estimated value of this total collection is $48,000.

 The YALSA Volunteer of the Year Awards acknowledge the contributions of YALSA members who have demonstrated outstanding service to the mission, goals and work of YALSA during a given service year.
 Awards are given out for: